Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 1: Exploring How Post Histories Can Help Distinguish Fake-News Sharers

-\emph{Using other tools to extract textual cues from post-histories.} Several factors could influence our findings: a) our method of classifying fake-news sharers based on sharing a single piece of misinformation, b) our use of LIWC to examine emotional textual cues, and c) our reliance on Magic Sauce for measuring personality traits.
-In Web Appendix G, we searched for textual references to fake-news and fact-check sources in post-histories.
-We find that fake-news (fact-check) sharers have a higher proportion of mentions of fake-news (fact-check) outlets than all other groups.
-Similar results were obtained for the Hoaxy sample.
-In Web Appendix H, we present several alternative analyses using different lexicons (NRC-VAD, NRC Emotion, and NRC Emotion Intensity) and a BERT model based on tweets validated by blind judges through mTurk tasks.
-In Web Appendix I, we present results illustrating that our results remain consistent when using a non-dictionary-based approach other than MagicSauce.
+\emph{Using other tools to extract textual cues from post histories.} Several factors could explain the uncovered differences between fake-news sharers and others: a) our decision to classify fake-news sharers based on sharing a single piece of misinformation for the Snopes dataset, b) the use of LIWC, and c) the use of Magic Sauce to proxy personality traits.
+In Web Appendix I, we show that those we classify as fake-news sharers have incrementally more fake-news mentions in their post histories, justifying our classification procedure.
+In Web Appendix J, we document similar results on emotions using other lexicons (NRC-VAD, NRC Emotion, and NRC Emotion Intensity) and a BERT model based on tweets validated by blind judges through mTurk tasks to measure emotions.
+In Web Appendix K, we reach similar conclusions for personality traits using another pre-trained classifier instead of MagicSauce.

-\emph{Validating our classification of fake-news sharers.} We recollected the 3,200 most recent Tweets of all users in our Snopes sample whose accounts were still accessible on Twitter and compared the mentions of fake-news and fact-check outlets five years after the initial data collection.
-We could access 1,308 profiles of the fake-news sharers, 506 profiles of the fact-check sharers and 1,395 profiles of the random group.
-We again collected their last 3,200 tweets.
-We find that the average number of mentions of fake-news outlets from our list of fake-news outlets is still significantly larger among those initially classified as fake-news sharers compared to all other groups (see Web Appendix G).

-\emph{Similarities in Textual Cues in Fake-news Content to Sharers' Post-Histories.} Relating user characteristics (e.g., language use, socio-demographics) to misinformation propagation poses challenges due to the uncontrollable nature of how fake-news publishers generate misinformation \citep[][]{mcphetres2021character} and the inability to control for (fake) news exposure influenced by user engagement and network interactions \citep{eckles2018field}.\footnote{Twitter's algorithmic curation remains difficult to study; see \cite{bandy2021more}.} It is possible that differences in fake-news sharing among subgroups are influenced by exposure factors \citep{allcott2017social,guess2019less}.
-For instance, \cite{osmundsen2021partisan} found that individuals' intentions to share depend on the alignment between the news and their pre-existing beliefs.

-To explore whether users are attracted to and subsequently post fake-news aligned with their linguistic profile, we created a linguistic profile of the fake-news articles in our Snopes sample using the same textual cues.
-We then compare this content linguistic profile to the profile of fake-news sharers and other groups.
-The methodological details can be found in Web Appendix J. We find some evidence that fake-news sharers are drawn to content whose textual cues align with theirs.
-The textual cues of the fake articles are more similar to those of fake-news sharers compared to the cues of both our random sample and the group matched for similar socio-demographics as fake-news sharers.
-While we cannot uncover the role of exposure, we do find that fake-news sharers are drawn to share articles that "match" their profile.